 - Make sure your travel agent is experienced and ask for references from someone they have arranged travel for with similar needs.

-Don't forget to check with your travel agent about any discounts, free add-ons, or good deals on cruise travel too.
+- Don't forget to check with your travel agent about any discounts, free add-ons, or good deals on cruise travel too.
 The cruise lines want your business whether you are disabled or not.

-With help from your travel agent for the disabled or cruise line specialist you should be able to have a worry-free and carefree holiday, vacation or adventure and make you an expert on disabled travel.
+With help from your travel agent for the disabled or cruise line specialist you should be able to have a worry-free and carefree holiday, vacation, or adventure and make you an expert on disabled travel.